 (2) Public self-insurer's interim reports shall cover July 1 through December 31 and shall be due on March 1 of each year.

-(e) The Manager shall assess the civil penalty set forth in Labor Code Section 3702.9(a) against any self-insurer for failure to file a complete and timely Self-Insurer's Annual Report.
-Continued failure to file an Annual Report sixty days after assessment of civil penalties pursuant to Section 3702.9(a) shall be good cause for revocation of a certificate to self-insure.
+(e) The Chief shall assess the civil penalty set forth in Labor Code Section 3702.9(a) against any self-insurer for failure to file a complete and timely Self-Insurer's Annual Report.
+Continued failure to file an Annual Report sixty (60) days after assessment of civil penalties pursuant to Section 3702.9(a) shall be good cause for revocation of a certificate to self-insure.

-(f) For good cause shown by the self-insurer or its administrative agency, the Manager may grant additional time to a self-insurer to file the report without penalty.
+(f) For good cause shown by the self-insurer or its administrative agency, the Chief may grant additional time to a self-insurer to file the report without penalty.

-(g) Unless otherwise approved by the Manager, the consolidated liabilities report (page 2 of the annual report) and reporting location reports (page 3 of the annual report) shall be signed by a competent person, as demonstrated pursuant to Section 15452(b) of these regulations, in the employment of the self-insurer or administrative agency for the self-insurance plan.
+(g) Unless otherwise approved by the Chief, the consolidated liabilities report and reporting location reports (page 3 of the annual report) shall be signed by a competent person, as demonstrated pursuant to Section 15452(b) of these regulations, in the employment of the self-insurer or administrative agency for the self-insurance plan.

 (h) The employer's certification on the Self-Insurer's report shall be signed by:

-(1) an officer or employee of the self-insurer authorized by the Board of Director's Resolution to sign documents for self-insurance matters; or
+(1) an officer or employee of the self-insurer authorized to sign documents for self-insurance matters; or

 (2) an authorized public self-insurer officer or employee; or